jiashsh/WCMI_project/README.md

 1. Run WCMI_caller.m to save all the wavelet coefficients in a txt file.
 You can change to other data of interest inside.
 By default, the code runs with simdata_cell_1.mat.

-   Besides, you can run WCMI_population_caller.m, which is a population demo.
-The code runs with Experimental data - 'Retinal ganglion cell responses to natural images'.
+   One can also run WCMI_population_caller.m with Experimental data - 'Retinal ganglion cell responses to natural images'.

-2. Run ' ./cmicot --pool simdata_cell_1 > simdata_cell_1_feature_ranking_6s --select-count k' in terminal, to save the top k coefficients selected by CMI in a new txt.
+2. Run ' ./cmicot --pool data > data_feature_ranking_6s --select-count k' in terminal, to save the top k coefficients selected by CMI in a new txt.

 3. Run WCMI_decoding.m to get the decoding results of the data of interest.
 By default, the code runs with simdata_cell_1.mat.